ibmdb/python-ibmdb/IBM_DB/ibm_db/README.md

 ## Known Limitations for the Python driver

 If trusted context is not set up, there will be two failures related to trusted context.
-When thick client has been used than additional three failures related to create, recreate DB.
+When thick client has been used then additional three failures related to create, recreate DB.

 ## Known Limitations for the Python wrapper